The Connection Between Sugar and Stress

 Sugar-Stress_Foods-High-in-Sugar-Collage.jpg

 Have you ever heard the word sugar and then thought, “If I eat sugar, it creates stress in my body!”
 I am going to take a leap and guess that is not your first thought.
-Most of us are simply wanting the sweet taste of a treat.
+Most of us simply want the sweet taste of a treat.
 However, sugar equals stress and pain for the body.
 In fact, eating high amounts of sugar can create all kinds of health problems.
-Let’s dig a little deeper into what actually happens when we over consume sugar.
+Let’s dig a little deeper into what happens when we over consume sugar.

 A common day of eating that leads to stress

-Now it’s mid-morning and you are incredibly hungry, maybe even a little irritable or perhaps not focusing like you could.
+Mid Morning - You are incredibly hungry, maybe even a little irritable or perhaps not focusing like you could.
 You need something to pep you up fast, so what do you grab?
 A bagel in the break room that a co-worker brought in and head back to your desk.

-Now it’s lunch time and you didn’t make time to pack a lunch, so you look for a sandwich shop and pick up a 12-inch sandwich, with some chips and a soda totaling 244 grams of carbohydrates all of which become 61 teaspoons of sugar in your blood stream.
+Lunch - You didn’t make time to pack a lunch, so you look for a sandwich shop and pick up a 12-inch sandwich, with some chips and a soda totaling 244 grams of carbohydrates, all of which become 61 teaspoons of sugar in your bloodstream.
 61 TEASPOONS!!
-You have now eaten 340 grams of carbohydrates that your body turned into 85 teaspoons of sugar, and it is only 1:00pm!
-What is the impact on your body?

 Why high-sugar eating makes you stressed